 Merriam Lab, Patuxent Research Refuge - Laurel MDbuilt by WPA in 1939-40

 Today, PRR is a great historic example of how New Deal investments laid the foundation for scientific findings and preservation efforts that benefit us today.
-Formerly-unemployed men, working in the WPA and CCC (and frequently scorned as “lazy good-for-nothings”) contributed mightily to natural resource and wildlife conservation.
+Formerly-unemployed men, working in the WPA and CCC, contributed mightily to natural resource and wildlife conservation.

 Leland Morley, “Early History of Patuxent Wildlife Research Center,” ca. 1948, report linked from the U.S. Geological Survey (accessed May 12, 2020).